Cyberterrorism: Korea

 According to 2016 Deloitte Asia-Pacific Defense Outlook, South Korea's 'Cyber Risk Score' was 884 out of 1,000 and South Korea is found to be the most vulnerable country to cyber attacks in the Asia-Pacific region.
 Considering South Korea's high speed internet and cutting-edge technology, its cyber security infrastructure is relatively weak.
 The 2013 South Korea cyberattack significantly damaged the Korean economy.
 This attack wounded the systems of two banks and the computer networks of three TV broadcasters.
 The incident was a massive blow, and the attacker was never identified.
 It was theorized to be North Korea.
 The week before North Korea accused the United States and South Korea of shutting down their internet for two days.
 In 2017, a ransomware attack harassed private companies and users, who experienced personal information leakage.
 Additionally, there were North Korea's cyber attacks which risked national security of South Korea.

 In response to this, South Korean government's countermeasure is to protect the information security centres the National Intelligence Agency.
 Currently, 'cyber security' is one of the major goals of NIS Korea.
 Since 2013, South Korea had established policies related to National cyber security and trying to prevent cyber crises via sophisticated investigation on potential threats.
 Meanwhile, scholars emphasize on improving the national consciousness towards cyber attacks as South Korea had already entered the so-called 'hyper connected society'.

-North Korea's cyberwarfare is incredibly efficient and the best of state-sponsored hackers.
-Those who are chosen to be hackers are selected when they are young and trained specifically in cyberwarfare.
-Hackers are trained to steal money from ATMs but not enough to be reported.
-North Korea is great at zero-day exploits.
-The country will hack anyone they chose to.
-They steal secrets from companies and government agencies and steal money from financial systems to fund their hacking operations.
+North Korea employs cyberwarfare as a means of both strategic leverage and sustaining their economy.
+Their cyber operations began in 2009 with simple attacks on South Korea and the United States, but over time evolved into advanced operations of ransomware, theft, and sabotage to support their economic strategy.
+The blockchain analysis company Chainalysis estimated that North Korea gained $2.02 billion through cyber operations in 2025, with a total estimate of $6.75 billion stolen since 2016.
+Anne Neuberger, former U.S. Deputy National Security Advisor for Cyber and Emerging Technology, has said that North Korea's cyber theft funds at least half of their nuclear weapons program.